hdShang/arxiv-daily/docs/cs-CV/2025-12-21/papers/251217227v1-learning-when-to-look-a-disentangled-curriculum-for-strategic-percep.md

 ---
 layout: default
-title: Learning When to Look: A Disentangled Curriculum for Strategic Perception in Multimodal Reasoning
+title: "Learning When to Look: A Disentangled Curriculum for Strategic Perception in Multimodal Reasoning"
 ---

 # Learning When to Look: A Disentangled Curriculum for Strategic Perception in Multimodal Reasoning